7:00AM to 5:00PM

 However, if your toilet tank has floating arms, use the following steps to adjust them.

-Take off the toilet tank lid and see where the fill valve might be located.
-Most tanks have them on the left side; however, it might differ for some companies.
+Take off the toilet tank lid and see where the toilet fill valve might be located in your toilet cisterns.
+Most toilet tanks have them on the left side; however, it might differ for some companies.

 For this step, you will need only one tool – a flat-head screwdriver.
 Use this screwdriver to turn the adjustment in the clockwise direction.
 When you turn it clockwise, the fill valve raises and allows more water to enter the toilet tank.